NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 ```

 ## Scaling factors

 Time series data can store actual component values (for instance MW) or scaling
-factors (0 - 1 values).
+factors intended to be multiplied by a scalar to generate the component values.
 By default PowerSystems treats the values in the time
 series data as physical units.
 In order to specify them as scaling factors, you
 must pass the accessor function that provides the multiplier value.
 This value
 must be passed into the forecast when you create it.